romilly/start-apl/manuscript/Introduction.md

 ## Early access

-The book is **currently incomplete** and is offered in Early Access format at a reduced price.
-Once you have pruchased the eBook you will be entitled to future updates free of charge, and you are also covered by Leanpub's 45 day unconditional money-back guarantee.
+The book is **currently incomplete** and is offered in **Early Access format at a reduced price**.
+Once you have purchased the eBook **you will be entitled to future updates free of charge**, and you are also covered by Leanpub's **45 day unconditional money-back guarantee**.

 ## What you will learn.